teal-language/tl/docs/compiler_options.md

-module name that resolves to a definition file (a Teal module ending with a `.d.tl` extension), and tell the compiler to predefine it into its own type checking environment, using the `--global-env-def` flag in the CLI or the `global_env_def` array in tlconfig.lua.
+module name that resolves to a definition file (a Teal module ending with a `.d.tl` extension), and tell the compiler to predefine it into its own type checking environment, using the `--global-env-def` flag in the CLI or the `global_env_def` string in tlconfig.lua.
 For example, if you have a file called `love.d.tl` containing the definitions of Love2D, you can put `global_env_def = "love"` in your tlconfig.lua file, and `tl` will assume that any globals declared in that file are available to other modules being